Debt Help: All Your Options Explained Credit Canada Debt Assistance

 If the creditors agree to the terms, you will send one easy, lower monthly payment to the non-profit credit counselling agency, which then distributes that payment to all your creditors that are on the Program.
 This eliminates the hassle of paying multiple creditors for you.

 While you are on a Debt Consolidation Program, you will need to say goodbye to your credit cards; however, many people have long-since maxed them out anyway, so it’s rarely an issue.
-A certified Credit Counsellor from a reputable, non-profit credit counselling agency can help you obtain a secured credit card that you can use while you are on the Program (which will help you rebuild your credit too) while also providing other debt help services to set you up for success.
-This includes building a personal monthly budget for you, helping you track and control your spending, setting financial goals, and learning how to make your money work for you.
+A certified Credit Counsellor from a reputable, non-profit credit counselling agency can help you obtain a secured credit card that you can use while you are on the Program (which will rebuild your credit too) while also providing other debt relief services to set you up for success.
+This includes building a personal monthly budget for you, showing you how to track and control your spending, setting financial goals, and learning how to make your money work for you.

 Looking for loans to help consolidate debt?
 There are numerous advantages to a debt consolidation loan, such as the convenience of having just one monthly payment.
 Unfortunately, there are also some drawbacks.
 For example, debt consolidation loans often require collateral, such as a home.
 Loan recipients must also have a good credit rating, which is something many people in debt don’t have.
 And of course, as with all loans, a debt consolidation loan will have a set interest rate, which could be high for some people, doing more harm than good.

 You know the saying, “If it sounds too good to be true, it probably is.”
-Well, it definitely applies to debt help companies, so beware of debt settlement services.
+This definitely applies to debt settlement services.
 These agencies have been the focus of a consumer alert from the Financial Consumer Agency of Canada (FCAC) for unscrupulous practices and high-pressure sales tactics.

 They advertise paying only pennies on the dollar of your debt, but charge large up-front fees before any action is taken (if any is taken at all).